drrausch/dsc-capstone-submissions-online/README.md

 ##### Future Work:
 1. Improve Boho Recall: Gather more quality, descriptive text data that will add to overall quality and feature importance
 2. Expand Aesthetics: Train model on additional design aesthetics such as Art Deco and Minimalism

+##### Thank you for reading!
+Please let me know if you have any questions, and feel free to connect on [LinkedIn.](https://www.linkedin.com/in/dana-rausch-b73538a6/)